-Mr. Roberto U. Teo, 73 years old, took his oath as a Member of the Board of Directors of LBP Leasing and Finance Corporation in June 2017.
-Mr. Teo sits as Vice-Chairperson of LLFC's BOD and Executive Committee.
-He is also a member of the Corporate Governance Committee.
+Mr. Roberto U. Teo, 74 years old, took his oath as a Member of the Board of Directors of LBP Leasing and Finance Corporation in June 2017.
+As of date, Mr. Teo sits as the Chairperson of LLFC's BOD, Executive Committee and Corporate Governance Committee.

 Mr. Teo served as Assistant City Administrator for Operations of Davao City, Assistant City Administrator for Admin and Economic Enterprise Manager.
 He was also Chief of the Davao City Investments Promotions Center.

-He used to be a Board Member of the Tourism Infrastructure and Enterprise Zone Authority (TIEZA)representing the travel and tours enterprises.
+He used to be a Board Member of the Tourism Infrastructure and Enterprise Zone Authority (TIEZA) representing the travel and tours enterprises.